-Uranium Committee Educational Co-Operative, the Coalition for a Clean Green Saskatchewan, and the Committee for Future Generations and CELA do not accept CNSC staff's position that 20-year terms are justified based on improvements to the regulatory framework and oversight practices of the CNSC.
+Future Generations and CELA do not accept CNSC staff's position that a 15-year term is justified based on improvements to the regulatory framework and oversight practices of the CNSC.

 First, the intervenors do not agree that the annual Regulatory Oversight Report for Uranium Mines and Mills is an appropriate alternative to more regular, site specific licensing hearings.
 The intervenors submit that a public hearing before the CNSC provides greater procedural rights and protections than other CNSC forums, such as the annual Regulatory Oversight Reports ("ROR") and meetings.
 Furthermore, while licence renewal hearings are subject to the provisions of s 24(4) of the NSCA and the CNSC's Rules of Procedure, which provide some degree of procedural rights for the public, these statutory requirements do not apply to RORs.